kafka-dev/kafka/clients/csharp/README.md

 ## Consumer

-Currently, the consumer is not terribly advanced.
-It has two functions of interest: `GetOffsetsBefore` and `Consume`.  `GetOffsetsBefore` will retrieve a list of offsets before a given time and `Consume` will attempt to get a list of messages from Kafka given a topic, partition and offset.
+The consumer has several functions of interest: `GetOffsetsBefore` and `Consume`.  `GetOffsetsBefore` will retrieve a list of offsets before a given time and `Consume` will attempt to get a list of messages from Kafka given a topic, partition and offset.  `Consume` allows for both a single and batched request function using the `MultiFetchRequest`.

 ### Consumer Usage